-Introduce the 'Grooming Line' poster / appendix 3 from the Barnardo's 'BWise to Sexual Exploitation' resource.
-Use Appendix 2 to talk through the stages of the grooming line.
-Emphasise that children and young people often find it difficult to recognise grooming because the process mirrors, to some extent, how people behave when they are building new relationships.
-At the initial stages, the behaviours do not appear to be sinister.
-The initial subtlety of the process is hard to spot.
-Someone who appears to be a friend may in fact be behaving in a way that masks their true intentions.
+After watching the film, use Appendix 2 to talk through the stages of the grooming line.
+Emphasise that:

+- children and young people often find it difficult to recognise grooming because the process mirrors, to some extent, how people behave when they are building new relationships; - at the initial stages, the behaviours are positive and do not appear to be sinister; - the initial subtlety of the process is hard to spot; - someone who appears to be a friend may in fact be behaving in a way that masks their true intentions.

-In pairs or small groups with a copy of the grooming line, students discuss and identify the behaviours that Rob adopted to trick Whitney.
+In pairs or small groups, with one A3 copy of the grooming line, students discuss and identify the behaviours that Rob adopted to trick Whitney.
 Students record these by highlighting the behaviours on the grooming line and by adding detail e.g. what Rob actually did to befriend Whitney at the targeting stage.